miso-lims/miso-lims/readme.md

 To run your own MISO instance in the long term, download the [latest release](https://github.com/TGAC/miso-lims/releases/latest).

-Installation and configuration details can be found in the [MISO maintainer guide](docs/_posts/2016-01-11-admin-manual.md).
+Installation and configuration details can be found in the [MISO installation guide](docs/_posts/2016-01-11-installation-guide.md).

 ## Contact and Community